Introduction

 - Use

-statusfield to mark old submissions as obsolete - Implement custom update logic in your backend
+statusfield to mark old submissions as obsolete - Implement custom update logic in your frontend

-Upload files separately using FileUploading module, then include file URLs in form data:
+Simply use File or FileList with FormData.postFormsData() or Upload files separately using FileUploading module, then include file URLs in form data.

 💡 Important Notes